 - Upright baby – Once your baby sits up, you can use that to your advantage!
 I frequently nursed my son with him sitting on my lap facing me.
 I could even recline a little, which took even more stress off my back.

-Exercises to help relieve breastfeeding back pain
+Exercises to help relieve back pain from breastfeeding

 Shoulder blade squeezes

-Sit up in your chair and gently bring your shoulder blades together while keeping your shoulders down.
+Sit in your chair and gently bring your shoulder blades together while keeping your shoulders down.
 Hold for 5 seconds and relax.
 Repeat 10-15 times, 2-3 times per day.

 Transverse abdominus contractions